MR-Golzari/Regularization-and-Feature-Selection-in-Least-Squares-Temporal-Difference-Learning/README.md

 ## Description
-This is a Python implementation of Regularization and Feature Selection in Least Squares Temporal Difference Learning algorithm.
+This is Python implementations of Least Angle Regression Temporal Difference (LARS-TD) algorithm and Least-Squares Temporal Difference (LSTD).
 For more information on the algorithm please refer to the paper

 “Regularization and Feature Selection in Least Squares Temporal Difference Learning”